Instructor-Led Program

 3.2 Pollution Solutions

-Description: How can human efforts positively or negatively impact environments?
-How can Georgians help protect environments within their state?
-In this program students will study the purpose of the Four R’s (Refuse, Reduce, Reuse, Recycle) and how they can implement them in their daily lives to help conserve their local environments.
+How can human activity positively or negatively impact environments?
+How can people help protect local environments within their state?
+In this program, discover the effects pollution has on marine ecosystems and the solutions people must eliminate it.
+Students will study the purpose of the Four R’s (Refuse, Reduce, Reuse, Recycle), and brainstorm ways they can implement these practices in their daily lives.

 Georgia Standards of Excellence